codeAdrian/codeAdrian.github.io/_portfolio/homebound.md

 </div>
 <p>During the April of 2020, COVID-19 spread accross the world at the rapid pace.
 The COVID-19 tidalwave hit Croatia in February so we were working from home at the time.</p>

-<p>I was always looking for projects and activities to do under the lockdown and when <a href="https://dev.to/devteam/announcing-the-twilio-hackathon-on-dev-2lh8" target="_blank" rel="nofollow noreferrer" >DEV announced the hackathon competition</a> in collaboration with Twilio, I was hell-bent on doing it right away.
+<p>I was always looking for projects and activities to do under the lockdown and when <a href="https://dev.to/devteam/announcing-the-twilio-hackathon-on-dev-2lh8"                           target="_blank"
+                            rel="noopener noreferrer" >DEV announced the hackathon competition</a> in collaboration with Twilio, I was hell-bent on doing it right away.
 Few of my colleagues from PROTOTYP got interested in the competition and we went with all guns blazing, working on the project after our regular office hours, sometimes long into the night.</p>

 </article>